Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Abstract

 \section{Abstract}

 We present a mathematical theory of dynamical fluctuations for the hard sphere gas in the Boltzmann-Grad limit.
-We prove that: (1) fluctuations of the empirical measure from the solution of the Boltzmann equation, scaled with the square root of the average number of particles, converge to a Gaussian process driven by the fluctuating Boltzmann equation, as predicted in~\cite{S81}; (2) large deviations are exponentially small in the average number of particles and are characterized, under regularity assumptions, by a large deviation functional as previously obtained in~\cite{Rez2} in a context of stochastic processes.
+We prove that: (1) fluctuations of the empirical measure from the solution of the Boltzmann equation, scaled with the square root of the average number of particles, converge to a Gaussian process driven by the fluctuating Boltzmann equation, as predicted in~\cite{S81}; (2) large deviations are exponentially small in the average number of particles and are characterized, under regularity assumptions, by a large deviation functional as previously obtained in~\cite{Rez2} for dynamics with stochastic collisions.
 The results are valid away from thermal equilibrium, but only for short times.
 Our strategy is based on uniform a priori bounds on the cumulant generating function, characterizing the fine structure of the small correlations.